yao-laboratory/metaSRNA/README.md

     link: https://ftp.ncbi.nlm.nih.gov/blast/db/

-   dowload ref_prok_rep_genome 00~20, or 00~24(newest version).
+   dowload ref_prok_rep_genome 00 to 20, or 00 to 24(up to December 2025, latest release).
 After unzipping, the files are already in BLAST database format.
 Just place all of them in one folder.

 ---